histefanhere/XAHK/README.md

 # Minescript
-Fork of [XAHK](https://github.com/monpjc/XAHK), an Auto Key Clicker for Minecraft under request from [Xisumavoid](https://www.youtube.com/c/XisumavoidMC) that allows you to use your computer at the same time.
+Auto Key Clicker for Minecraft under request from [Xisumavoid](https://www.youtube.com/c/XisumavoidMC) that allows you to use your computer at the same time.
 Developed for use with vanilla Minecraft and works with all versions.

 ## Table of contents